johnandersen777/johnandersen777.github.io/content/posts/religion.md

       - Walk with God, literally
     - Play the fool.
       - They say dont play with fire and dont play games with God.
 But that just sounds like an invitation to me.
-        - "Play the game, t he game is fun"
+        - "Play the game, the game is fun"
+          - Alright, alright, twist my arm 😜
         - Lose Persephone
         - Find Rev 22:17
     - Time is an illision.
 If Good wins then we must have killed the Devil eventually.